 1869 – 1936

-Cited by William Ashby and the Afro American as one of the earliest African American teachers in Newark.
-Lived at 13 Academy St and 69 Plane St. Listed as “Mulatto” on the 1880 census and “White” on the 1895 and 1930 Censuses.
-Attended Commerce Street School.
+Adelina lived at 13 Academy St and 69 Plane St. She is listed as “Mulatto” on the 1880 census and “White” on the 1895 and 1930 Censuses.
+She atended Commerce Street School.

-Graduated the Newark Normal School in 1887.
+Adelina graduated the Newark Normal School in 1887.
 The New York Freeman called her “an accomplished young miss”.
-Then they wrote in September of James Baxter, “his assistants are…Addie McIntyre, this being this young lady’s first attempt as a teacher”.
+In September they wrote, “[James Baxter’s] assistants are…Addie McIntyre, this being this young lady’s first attempt as a teacher”.

 Bibliography